 located in District IX, or the Middle Atlantic region of the United States.
 Our

-Potomac Valley Chapter meetings are usually held at the National Arboretum Administration Building in Washington, DC,
+Potomac Valley Chapter meetings are usually held at the Potomac Community Center

 on Sunday afternoons,

-One of our major projects in the past decade was hosting the very successful
+One of our major projects in the coming years will be hosting the

-2006 Joint ARS/ASA Convention , a meeting of both the American Rhododendron Society and the Azalea Society of America.
+2016 Joint ARS/ASA Convention, a meeting of both the American Rhododendron Society and the Azalea Society